“Mrs Fiske Warren and Her Daughter Rachel”

-“Mrs. Fiske Warren (Gretchen Osgood) and Her Daughter Rachel” is an oil on canvas portrait painting completed in 1903 by the American portrait artist John Singer Sargent.
+“Mrs Fiske Warren (Gretchen Osgood) and Her Daughter Rachel” is an oil on canvas portrait painting completed in 1903 by the American portrait artist John Singer Sargent.

 Gretchen Osgood Warren came from a prominent Boston family and was an accomplished poet as well as being an actress and singer.
 She posed with her eldest daughter Rachel at Isabella Stewart Gardner’s Mansion (now the Isabella Stewart Gardner Museum), where Sargent had set up a temporary studio.

 Gretchen was born in 1871 to an affluent family from the historic neighbourhood of Beacon Hill, Boston.
-Due of her family’s wealth, she was able to study and pursue music and drama.
+Due to her family’s wealth, she was able to study and pursue music and drama.
 She married into another affluent Beacon Hill family when she became the wife of Fiske Warren in 1891, twelve years before this painting.

-Sargent depicts Gretchen seated in a Renaissance styled chair with her daughter tightly by her side and seated on a smaller chair by her side.
+Sargent depicts Gretchen seated in a Renaissance-styled chair with her daughter tightly by her side and seated on a smaller chair by her side.
 Sargent is emulating an aristocratic pose while using a modern approach to the brush strokes.

 John Singer Sargent is considered one of the leading portrait painters and is known for his evocations of the luxury of his era.
 He created over 900 oil paintings and more than 2,000 watercolours, as well as multiple sketches and drawings.
-He also travelled extensively across Europe, Middle East and the Unites States.
+He also travelled extensively across Europe, the Middle East and the United States.

-- Title: Mrs. Fiske Warren (Gretchen Osgood) and Her Daughter Rachel
+- Title: Mrs Fiske Warren (Gretchen Osgood) and Her Daughter Rachel

 - Artist: John Singer Sargent